stackitcloud/stackit-cli/docs/stackit_beta_alb-waf_custom-rule-group_create.md

 ### SEE ALSO

-* [stackit beta alb-waf custom-rule-group](./stackit_beta_alb-waf_custom-rule-group.md)	 - Provides functionality for alb-waf Custom Rule Group
+* [stackit beta alb-waf custom-rule-group](./stackit_beta_alb-waf_custom-rule-group.md)	 - Provides functionality for custom rule groups of the ALB WAF